Zacks Earnings Trends Highlights: Amazon and Tesla

 - Estimates for 2026 Q1 and full-year 2026 remain positive, with the favorable revisions trend firmly in place even after the start of the Middle East conflict.

-- Estimates for the Energy sector have moved higher since the start of March, but estimates have also increased for 8 other Zacks sectors, including Tech, Finance, Construction, Basic Materials, and Utilities.
+- Estimates for the Energy sector have moved higher since the start of March, but estimates have also increased for 7 other Zacks sectors, including Tech, Finance, Construction, Basic Materials, and Transportation.

 A Favorable Revisions Trend, Driven by the Tech Sector

 Elevated headline risks resulting from geopolitical turmoil have joined pre-existing worries about the future of software businesses and the seemingly ever-rising spending by the Mag 7 companies.
-Sentiment, as a result, has been downbeat on Mag 7 and software stocks, as the year-to-date performance chart of Mag 7 stocks, the Zacks Tech sector, the Zacks Finance sector, and the S&P 500 index shows.
+Sentiment, as a result, has been downbeat on Mag 7 and software stocks.

 There is a fair amount of overlap between the Mag 7 stocks and the Tech sector, but the Zacks industry classification system places two of the Mag 7 stocks – Amazon AMZN and Tesla TSLA – outside the Tech sector, with Amazon in the Zacks Retail sector and Tesla in the Zacks Auto sector.